etf-validator/etf-webapp-docker/README.md

 docker-compose up -d
 ```

-On first start, the container will download the latest version of ETF
+On first start, the container will download the latest version of the ETF
 from the interactive instruments repository.

 The INSPIRE Executable Test Suites are automatically downloaded from the